Comparing Gene Regulation in Prokaryotes and Eukaryotes

 - The G protein activates adenylyl cyclase inside the cell, which converts ATP into cAMP.

 - cAMP binds to and activates protein kinase A (PKA).

 - PKA moves into the nucleus and phosphorylates an inactive CREB protein homodimer.

 - The phosphorylated CREB protein homodimer binds to two adjacent enhancer sequences called cAMP response elements (CREs).

 - The CREB homodimer bound to the CREs activates transcription.

 - How does the binding of a signaling protein to a receptor lead to transcriptional activation of a target gene via the CREB pathway?

 Chromosome Compaction and Transcription

-The arrangement of nucleosomes (for a review of nucleosomes, refer to Part 2) on the DNA can also influence the transcription of a nearby gene.
+The arrangement of nucleosomes on the DNA can also influence the transcription of a nearby gene (for a review of nucleosomes, refer to Part 2).
 For a gene to be transcribed, RNA polymerase II must be able to bind to the core promoter.
-If the core promoter region of a gene contains tightly packed nucleosomes (heterochromatin), RNA polymerase II struggles to bind to the core promoter.
+If the core promoter region of a gene contains tightly packed nucleosomes (heterochromatin), RNA polymerase II struggles to find the core promoter.
 As a result, the heterochromatin form of DNA is said to be in a closed conformation and transcription is limited.
 Regions of the chromosome with loosely packed or absent nucleosomes are called euchromatin (open conformation).
 RNA polymerase II can better access a core promoter located in euchromatin, and as a result, transcription occurs more readily.